xiaobsh/TextWiz/README.md

 ## Features
 The most basic file line processing functions.

-A class named TextWiz is defined in TextWiz.cpp.
-The public members are as follows:
+All public interfaces of the module are as follows:
 ```cpp

 class TextWiz